ht-diva/genomics_QC_pipeline/README.md

 12. **merge_filter_hq_variants_new_id_alleles_pgen:** <br />
 *Purpose:* Merge all the pgen files from the previous step into a final single pgen file. <br />
 *Output:* A final combined pgen file with harmonized IDs and alleles, ready for pQTL analysis. <br />

+13. **pgen2bed:** <br />
+*Purpose:* Convert pgen file into bed format.
+Set hard-call-threshold equal to 0.49999999. <br />
+*Output:* A bed file with harmonized alleles and without missing dosage.

+14. **merge_filter_hq_variants_new_id_alleles_bed:** <br />
+*Purpose:* Merge all the bed files from the previous step into a final single bed file. <br />
+*Output:* A final combined bed file. <br />

+## Output
+1. pgen folder (contains raw pgen files with the new IDs format: chr:pos:ref:alt) <br />
+   - qc_recoded subfolder (contains pgen files that have been processed through quality control and recoding steps but not yet harmonised.)
+   - qc_recoded_harmonised subfolder (contains pgen files that have been both quality controlled, recoded, and harmonised.)
+2. bed folder
+   - qc_recoded_harmonised subfolder (contains bed files that have been harmonised.)